jbilander/Amiga_DB23_video_adapter/README.md

 ***

 Now, first thing first, put a larger shrink tube around the cable (blue in picture) and then start cut and strip the wires, you can beep out which one is which.
-For me all the individually shielded wires were RGBHV.
+In this cable all the individually shielded wires were RGBHV.
 Wire together the cable shielding like in picture below and use a shrink tube around.
 Pic below says it all:

 <a href="images/Amiga_DB23_video_adapter_rev1a_pic18.jpg">
 <img src="images/Amiga_DB23_video_adapter_rev1a_pic18.jpg" width="512" height="384">